 As a co-facilitator and co-developer, your role will be vital to the success of this new approach to NFO.
 You will likely be collaborating with librarians, media technologists, research and commercialization, office of accessibility services, and other departments so be prepared to manage the needs and priorities of many stakeholders.

 Something else to consider regarding the faculty who will be participating in NFO: participants will consist of faculty just starting out in their careers, faculty making a mid-career move to a new university, and faculty who may be new teaching after having worked in industry.
 This diverse group of learners means ensuring that this new NFO course will address the needs of a diverse group of learners.
 I also suggest establishing a plan for continuous improvement through ongoing assessment.

 Regarding resources, in addition to the links above, include the TOPkit sample course.
 Although the TOPkit sample course is designed to serve as a customizable course for online faculty development, there are modules that could be adapted for a new faculty orientation course, including Copyright and Intellectual Property, FERPA, Open Educational Resources, Digital Textbooks, and Mobile Devices and Apps.

 In closing, what are some other considerations that should drive initial planning of an asynchronous new faculty orientation?
 For example, what is the role of collaboration between the facilitators and the participants?
 What kind of course schedule would benefit participants the most?
-Please share your thoughts with our TOPkit Community on Discord!
+Please share your thoughts with our TOPkit community on LinkedIn!